Viydal/assignment3-os/README.md

 *  https://www.geeksforgeeks.org/python/plot-multiple-plots-in-matplotlib/
 *  https://stackoverflow.com/questions/71968225/how-to-create-two-scatter-plots-in-subplots
 5. AI Citation:
+* All assignment-related code eg.`mergesort.c` was done solely by us, with no help from AI.
-* The testing python scripts were not genereated by AI, but ChatGPT was used to provide answers and references to add some features to the plots.
+* The testing `python` scripts were not genereated by AI.
+ChatGPT was only used to provide **answers** to these questions:
-List of such features are:
     * List a set of HEX colours for the plot palette
-* How to segment the numbers shown in 1,000,000 in the most efficient way
+    * How to segment the numbers shown in 1,000,000 in the most efficient way?
-* How to scale y-axis together with padding in the most efficient way
+    * How to scale y-axis together with padding in the most efficient way?
-* Table: how to adjust the title of the table to be further away from the table and crop the output image to tightly wrap the table.
+    * Table: how to adjust the title of the table to be further away from the table and crop the output image to tightly wrap the table?

+    From the answers and code references provided, we adapted to our own context and coded **on our own**.